CLSherrod/clsherrod.github.io/_drafts/a-skip/2011-11-21-is-christopher-a-heartless-anti-occupy-asshole.md

 If you don't like debate or opinions then don't read my blog and definitely don't be on my email list.

 I'm deep into helping heart conscious leaders be successful, but I don't just hug trees and pretend that will actually solve issues.
 Reality and good solid marketing are needed to be successful and get real results.
-The Occupy Movement is failing at that.</p>
+The Occupy Movement is failing at that.